 Timeframe: 01/31/2018 - 12/31/2021

-Since the 1970s, women increasingly have made it to the bench.
+Since the 1970s, women have increasingly made it to the bench.
 Surprisingly, the proportion of women judges is generally higher in post-conflict countries than in well-established western democracies.
 Why is this so?
 Situations of political rupture generally create new opportunity structures; some may favour the entry of women into public positions of power.
 Post-conflict assistance often includes gender friendly rule of law reforms, and the conflict itself may have placed rights issues in focus.
 How these conditions affect women’s access to, and utilization of, positions of judicial power has not received much attention in the literature.

 This project investigates this puzzle by hypothesising that political rupture can provide women with opportunity structures that favour their access to judicial power.
 A small but growing literature on the role of women in the legal profession has paid virtually no attention to women judges in post-conflict and fragile states.